 A storyboard is a series of sketches showing how a user progresses through a task using the device.
 It can be a series of sketches of the GUI or sketches of the user interacting with the device in a scene.
 When storyboards are used with scenarios, they bring life to the scenarios.

 You may be afraid of make drawings or sketches.
 It is not that hard to learn how to draw.
-Your drawings do not have to be realistic like a photo.
+Your drawings do not have to be as realistic as a photo.
 Drawings are a visual media for communicating, so concentrate on communicating not the beauty of the drawing.
 It might help you to think of drawings as assemblage of icons.
 Develop your own set of icons and practice drawing them.
 For example a user can be depicted as stick figure, and a computer can be a box.

-Some students use drawing software such as photoshop to make a GUI mock up.
-This is OK only if you are very proficient with the drawing software and do not get tempted to make it perfect.
+Some students use drawing software such as photoshop or powerpoint to make a GUI mock up.
+This is OK only if you are proficient with the drawing software and do not get tempted to make it perfect.
 Remember, the point is not to get it exactly right but to approximate the interface just well enough for the purpose of the prototype.

 Mockup and Wireframe Tools

-You can also make higher fidelity prototypes using mockup or wireframe software.
+You can make higher fidelity prototypes using mockup or wireframe software.
 Expensive prototyping tools can demonstrate interactivity and make story broads.
 Some are web based so that you can share demonstrate the story boards with the team or client.
 Balsamiq is very popular but is not free.
 Speck Booy Magazine list some free mockup tools.
 An alternative for Android Development is to download the Adroid Photoshop stencils and build your design with graphic tools.

 Steven Landry provided this list of mock-up apps, saying “don’t have a favorite yet, still looking for the perfect (free) app.”